How explainable are adversarially-robust CNNs?: Experimental results

+We used the five different architectures described in Sec.\ \ref{sec:networks} for our experiments.
+We investigate which architecture has the best performance overall for all evaluation metrics.
+To the best of our knowledge, we are the first to consider explainability when comparing architectures.

+\subsec{Experiment} Given the experiment in Sec.\ \ref{sec:robust_outperform_vanilla}, we consider each architecture (including vanilla and robust CNNs) across our nine attribution methods on the ImageNet-CL data set.
+For each metric, we show the boxplot of each architecture (excluding AdvProp networks to have a fair comparison of architectures as other architectures only consist of robust and vanilla).
+Fig.~\ref{fig:archComp} depicts the average ranking of the explanations derived from different architectures over robust and vanilla networks and eight attribution methods (excluding CAM) across our four metrics.

+\subsec{Results} Fig.~\ref{fig:archComp} shows that ResNet-50 is the best architecture in terms of average ranking.
+GoogLeNet and DenseNet-161 are two competitive architectures after ResNet-50 while MobileNet-v2 and AlexNet are the worst architectures overall.
+Even though ResNet-50 is the best on average, it is one of the worst in terms of Deletion.
+In the same vein, AlexNet is the best in Deletion but is the worst in both localization metrics, i.e. WSL and pointing game.

+The ImageNet results shown in Fig.~\ref{fig:archComp-random} allow to draw the same conclusion as ImageNet-CL regarding architectures, i.e.\ ResNet-50 and AlexNet are on average the best and the worst architectures, respectively.

+Our findings suggest that architectures with higher test-set accuracy do not necessarily have better explainability scores; even though DenseNet-161 has the highest average accuracy, it is not the best architecture across our evaluation metrics on average (Table~\ref{tab:archrankingsaverage}).

+\subsec{Recommendation} We recommend ML practitioners use the ResNet-50 architecture as it gives the best average performance for top-1 classification accuracy and explainability.

+\subsection{Which is the all-around best model given the Pareto front of classification accuracy, explainability via feature attribution, and classification runtime?}

-It is a practical question, but under-explored in research, for ML practitioners: Which network to use given the classification accuracy vs. explainability criteria?
-Via our comprehensive experimental evaluation, here, for the first time, we investigate the best CNN overall.
+It is a practical question but under-explored in the literature: Which is the all-around best CNN w.r.t. classification accuracy, explainability, and runtime.
+Our comprehensive experimental evaluation allows us to investigate this question for the first time.

-\subsec{Experiments} From the experimental results described above, here, we analyze the ImageNet validation classification accuracy (see Table \ref{tab:confacc}), explainability scores, and the number of multiply–accumulate operations (MACs)~\cite{he2016deep} (measured with~\cite{ptflops}) of all 12 CNNs.
+\subsec{Experiments} From the experimental results described above, we compare the ImageNet validation classification accuracy (see Table \ref{tab:confacc}), explainability scores, and the number of multiply–accumulate operations (MACs)~\citep{he2016deep} (measured with the method by~\cite{ptflops}) of all 12 CNNs.

-\subsec{Results} In WSL and Pointing Game, no CNN performs the best in both image classification and localization (Fig.~\ref{fig:modrankwsl}; the IDEAL region is empty).
-That is, higher accuracy is not correlated with better localization and there is a Pareto front with DenseNet-R, PGD-1, and ResNet-R .
-Interestingly, Insertion strongly correlates with the classification accuracy of CNNs (Fig.~\ref{fig:modrankins}) and the best CNNs under Insertion are DenseNet, PGD-1, and PGD-5.
+\subsec{Results} In terms of WSL and Pointing Game, no CNN performs best in both classification accuracy and localization (Fig.~\ref{fig:modrankwsl}; the IDEAL region is empty).
+Higher accuracy is not correlated with better localization and DenseNet-R, PGD-1, and ResNet-R are on the Pareto front.
+Insertion strongly correlates with the classification accuracy of CNNs (Fig.~\ref{fig:modrankins}) and the best CNNs under Insertion are DenseNet, PGD-1, and PGD-5.
+While no CNN is the best for all four metrics, we find PGD-1 to perform the best among 12 CNNs under Pointing Game, WSL, and Insertion (see Fig.~\ref{fig:modrank-random}).